How to boost your energy on a plant-based diet

 Getting all of the nutrients you need is often a concern for people following a vegetarian or vegan eating plan.
 One of the first signs that you might be missing something vital from your diet is a lack of energy.

 Feeling energetic is our birthright, and if you’re feeling sluggish then your diet could be to blame.

-If you’re wondering whether you could be doing more to boost your brain health, take our neuroscientist-designed free brain health assessment—it takes less than two minutes.
+If you’re wondering whether you could be doing more to boost your brain health, take our neuroscientist-designed free brain health assessment.